Everything you need to know about agreements

 4. The person or organisation will then pay the invoice

-5. Mable sends your payment – minus our platform fee – to your nominated bank account.
+5. Mable sends your payment – minus our Support Engagement Fee – to your nominated bank account.

 Learn in more detail about these and how completing these is key to processing payments on Mable.